How To Stay Healthy During The Festive Season

 - Take a night off!

 Our diaries get booked, so why not take this opportunity to plan a few nights off from socializing.
-It can be exhausting, and actually have a 'holiday' during the holiday season.
+It can be exhausting so have a ‘holiday’ during the holiday season.
 It may be just what you need!
-Take some time out and put on your PJ's, make a yummy healthy hot chocolate, put on your favourite movie, or snuggle up in bed with a good book.
+Take some time out, put on your PJ’s, make a yummy healthy hot chocolate, put on your favourite movie, or snuggle up in bed with a good book.

 - Be kind to yourself – practice self-love and forgiveness.